lanewhitmore/BIS_Data_Pipeline/README.md

 5. Set Operating System Environment Variables (Directions for Windows OS Users):

-    A. In the windows search bar type 'Edit the system environment variables'.
+    A. In the windows search bar type 'Edit the system environment variables' and select it.

-    B.
+    B. In the advanced tab select 'Environment Variables' button in the bottom right just above 'ok', 'cancel', and 'apply'.

+    C. Once in, you will want to select 'New...' for the top panel 'User Variables'.

+    D. Create the following User Variables:
+        i. variable name: DATA_PATH variable value: local path to BIS_Data_Pipeline/Data/.
+Tip: No quotation marks.

+        ii. variable name: DB_NAME variable value: BIS_ID.

+        iii. variable name: HOST variable value: your local host name for MySQL server.

+        iiii. variable name: PASSWORD variable value: your local password for MySQL server.

+        iiiii. variable name: PORT variable value: your local port number for MySQL server.

+        iiiiii. variable name: USER variable value: your local user name for MySQL server.

+    E. Alternatively, these values can be manually typed into the top of the bis_pipe.py file (just below package imports) where environment variables are saved.

-5. Open bis_pipe.py in IDE of choice and run the file.
+6. Open bis_pipe.py in IDE of choice and run the file.

-6. Monitoring:
+7. Monitoring:

     A. Check that prints within IDE tracking where the file is all went through.